 Environmental Management System

-In 2017, Capgemini Group achieved its first global ISO 14001 certificate for its Environmental Management System (EMS), the culmination of several years’ effort developing a one team approach to environmental management globally.
-During 2017, Capgemini Poland achieved ISO 14001 certification for the first time, joining a global certificate which now covers ten countries, 208 sites and operations associated with 142,215 people.
-A further five countries are due to migrate from individual certificates, so across the Group more than 82% of our operations by headcount are now ISO 14001 certified.
+In 2017, Capgemini Group achieved its first global ISO 14001 certificate for its Environmental Management System (EMS), the culmination of several years’ effort in developing a one team approach to environmental management globally.
+In 2018, Capgemini operations in Italy, Australia and China achieved ISO 14001 certification for the first time, joining our global certificate, while we completed scope extensions in France and North America.
+The global ISO 14001 certificate now covers 13 countries, 211 facilities and operations associated with 170,157 people.
+A further four countries have retained individual ISO 14001 certificates covering all or part of their operations, meaning that across the Group 87% of our operations by headcount are now ISO 14001 certified.

 We are committed to increasing this coverage further, expecting an additional 9 countries to join the certificate this year, with a target to ensure all Capgemini entities with a headcount of over 1,000 people are ISO 14001 certified by the end of 2020.
 This ambition will mean bringing more than 15 new Capgemini entities into scope, as well as transitioning all local systems onto the global platform.

 Climate Change Risk Assessment

 Climate change and its related impacts have featured in the World Economic Forum’s top five Global Risks every year since 2011, highlighting the importance of this topic.
 According to the World Bank, $158 trillion of physical assets – double the total annual output of the global economy – are at risk without preventative action to mitigate climate change.
 With around half of our employees based in countries that are considered more vulnerable to climate change, it is critical that we take steps to ensure business continuity and build resilience.